 Signs that you should seek treatment include:

-- Pain that occurs at night or while resting
+Pain that wakes you up at night or hurts even when you’re resting

-- Signs of an infection, including fever, redness, warmth or swelling
+Signs of infection, like fever, redness, warmth, or more swelling

 What Are The Best Treatments For Shoulder Pain?